Ride: Sugar Lake - Sugar Lake FSR - North Shuswap FSR - Greenbush Lake. Rainbow Falls. Kate FSR.

 - 0 km: turn off Hwy 6 and onto Sugar Lake Road in Cherryville at the gas station / store; look for sign for Monashee Provincial Park

-- 16.3 km: south end of Sugar Lake, cross bridge and head up west side of lake onto North Shuswap FSR / Sugar Lake FSR (oiled for a short stretch)
+- 16.3 km: south end of Sugar Lake, cross bridge and head up west side of lake onto North Shuswap FSR / Sugar Lake FSR (treated for a short stretch)

 - 29 km: north end of Sugar Lake